Geometric Langlands for Irregular Theta Connections and Epipelagic Representations: Introduction

-When $K$ has positive characteristic, i.e. it is the field of Laurant series over a finite field, Yun \cite{YunEpipelagic} constructed a globalization of epipelagic representations using the method of \emph{rigid automorphic data}.
+When $K$ has positive characteristic, i.e. it is the field of Laurent series over a finite field, Yun \cite{YunEpipelagic} constructed a globalization of epipelagic representations using the method of \emph{rigid automorphic data}.
 Explicitly, let $X=\bP^1/k$ be the projective line over finite field $k$.
-Let $F=k(t)$ be the function field of $X$, with ring of adele $\bA_F$.
+Let $F=k(t)$ be the function field of $X$, with ring of adeles $\bA_F$.
 Let $P$ be a parahoric subgroup of $G(k(\!(t^{-1})\!))$ that has a stable functional $\phi\in V_P^*$.
 Let $P^\opp\subset G(k(\!(t)\!))$ be a parahoric subgroup that is opposite to $P$.
-Yun showed that there exists unique up to scalar nonzero automorphic form on $G(\bA_F)$ that is unramified over $\bP^1-\{0,\infty\}$, fixed by $P^\opp$, and is $(P(1),\psi\circ\phi)$-equivariant.
+Yun showed that there exists a unique up to scalar nonzero automorphic form on $G(\bA_F)$ that is unramified over $\bP^1-\{0,\infty\}$, fixed by $P^\opp$, and is $(P(1),\psi\circ\phi)$-equivariant.
 Such a pair $((P^\opp,\bone),(P(1),\psi\circ\phi))$ is called an \emph{epipelagic automorphic datum}.
 Moreover, such a form will automatically be a Hecke eigenform.

 We can lift this form to a Hecke eigensheaf $\cA_\phi$ on the moduli stack of $G$-bundles over $\bP^1$ with level structures at $0,\infty$ associated to $P^\opp$ and $P(2)$, see \S\ref{ss:epipelagic} for details.
 Then under geometric Langlands correspondence, the Hecke eigenvalues of $\cA_\phi$ give rise to a $\LG$-local system $\cE_\phi$ on $\bP^1-\{0,\infty\}$, where $\LG$ is the dual group of $G$.
-In particular, when $P=I$ is the Iwahoric subgroup, above recovers the construction in \cite{HNY}.
+In particular, when $P=I$ is the Iwahori subgroup, the above construction recovers the construction in \cite{HNY}.

 When $k=\bC$, we have a de Rham analog of the above global construction, replacing all the sheaves with $D$-modules.
 Then the Hecke eigen $D$-module $\cA_\phi$ gives rise to a de Rham $\LG$-local system $\cE_\phi$, i.e. a meromorphic connection on the trivial principal $\LG$-bundle over $\bP^1$ with singularities at $0,\infty$.
 When $P=I$, Zhu \cite{Zhu} proved that $\cE_\phi$ coincides with the irregular connection constructed by Frenkel and Gross in \cite{FGr}, which is now called the \emph{Frenkel-Gross connection}.